What is a Validation Engineer and How Can You Become One?

 How Much do Validation Engineers Make?

 There is currently a high demand for trained validation engineers.
 As a result, salaries are highly competitive.
-The United States Bureau of Labor Statistics (BLS) has indicated in its May 2022 salary report that engineers not fitting into its specialization groups (including validation) earned a median salary of $128,620
+The United States Bureau of Labor Statistics (BLS) has indicated in its May 2023 salary report that engineers not fitting into its specialization groups (including validation) earned a mean or average salary of $118,620

 Pharmaceutical Validation Training Courses

-The Application DEADLINE for our next Equipment Validation Training Course for starter validation, CQV and C&Q roles and Pharmaceutical Validation Training Course for more senior validation, CQV and C&Q roles is Wednesday 17th April.
+The application deadline for our next Equipment Validation Training Course for starter validation, CQV and C&Q roles, as well as our Pharmaceutical Validation Training Course for more senior validation, CQV and C&Q roles is Wednesday 18th December

 Let’s take a closer look at the details of validation and the role of a validation engineer.